statiqdev/CleanBlog/README.md

 - `SiteDescription`: The subtitle shown on the home (index) page.
 - `PostSources`: A globbing pattern where to find blog posts (defaults to `posts/**/*`).
 - `PageSources`: A globbing pattern where to find static pages (defaults to `pages/**/*`).

+It's also highly recommended to set `Host` and `LinksUseHttps` to match your hosting environment.
+This ensures that the RSS feeds and other artifacts that rely on absolute hosting information are correctly generated.

 ### Page